NavigationContentFooter

 • MySQLTooManyConnections or PostgreSQLTooManyConnections- You are alerted if your connection usage is higher than 80% for 10 consecutive minutes.

-You can also configure your own managed alerts and set values for each of the parameters below to define when you want to be alerted:
+You can also configure your own alerts and set values for each of the parameters below to define when you want to be alerted:

 MySQL